-The fact that the candle soots or burns down uncleanly can also be due to the fact that there are too many dust and dirt particles on it.
+The candle soots or burns down uncleanly because there are too many dust and dirt particles.
 You can clean dirty candles with a lint-free cloth soaked in methylated spirit.
 The candle holder should also be cleaned regularly.

 How long do candles burn?

 A candle burns seven to ten grams of its mass every hour.
-But it can also go faster; for example, if some candles are too close together because then a lot of heat develops, so that the candles may also deform.
+But it can also go faster; for example, if some candles are too close together because a lot of heat develops, they can also deform.
 Therefore, the experts advise a distance of at least ten centimeters between individual candles.